nebius-academy-templates/5_final_practice_for_revs/final_practice_guided.md

 ### Key concepts

-**Agent node** — a node that owns multiple focused LLM or tool calls and assembles a composite result.
+**Agent node**: A node that owns multiple focused LLM or tool calls and assembles a composite result.
 Each agent has a bounded responsibility that cannot be delegated to another node.

-**Human-in-the-loop (HITL)** — a node that calls `interrupt()` to pause graph execution, collects a human decision, then routes the graph forward (approved) or loops it back (needs changes).
+**Human-in-the-loop (HITL)**: A node that calls `interrupt()` to pause graph execution, collects a human decision, then routes the graph forward (approved) or loops it back (needs changes).

-**MCP (Model Context Protocol)** — a standard for connecting LLMs to external context sources.
-You will use `@notionhq/notion-mcp-server` via Node.js to give Claude access to Notion pages without writing custom API wrappers.
+**MCP (Model Context Protocol)**: A standard for connecting LLMs to external context sources.
+You'll use `@notionhq/notion-mcp-server` via Node.js to give Claude access to Notion pages without writing custom API wrappers.

 ---